Level of Study

 The forms of assessment are:

-- Final multiple choice exam (2 hours) 80% of total grade.
+- Final multiple choice exam (2 hours) counting 100 % of the total grade.

 Examination Support Material